awsdocs/aws-elemental-mediatailor-user-guide/doc_source/integrating-cdn-standard.md

 ## Step 1: \(CDN\) Create Routing Behaviors<a name="integrating-cdn-standard-cdn-routing"></a>

-In the CDN, create behaviors and rules that route content segment requests to the origin server and ad segment requests to AWS Elemental MediaTailor, as follows:
+In the CDN, create behaviors and rules that route playback requests to MediaTailor\.
+Use the following rules for all segment requests \(content, normal ad avails, and pre\-roll ad avails\):
 + Create one behavior that routes *content segment* requests to the *origin server*\.
 Base this on a rule that uses a phrase to differentiate content segment requests from ad segment requests\.

   For example, the CDN could route HLS player requests to `https://CDN_Hostname/subdir/content.ts` to the origin server path `http://origin.com/contentpath/subdir/content.ts` based on the keyword `subdir` in the request\.